dceejay/RedMap/README.md

 Right-clicking on an icon will allow you to delete it.

-If you select the **drawing** layer you can also add polylines, polygons and rectangles.
+If you select the **drawing** layer you can also add and edit polylines, polygons, rectangles and circles.

 ## Events from the map